gatneil/gettingStarted/README.md

 * [Resource Groups](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/#resource-groups) hold resources that share the same lifecycle.
 I use them to delete entire projects with one command instead of manually keeping track of all the resources I create over the lifetime of a project.

 * [Resource Providers](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/#resource-providers) are services that provide resources.
-They look like `Microsoft.Compute`, `Microsoft.Storage`, `Microsoft.Network`, etc.
+They look like `Microsoft.Compute`, `Microsoft.Storage`, `Microsoft.Network`, etc. A virtual machine resource looks like `Microsoft.Compute/virtualMachines`.

 # Ways to access Azure